Johnny Menyongar

-Johnny Menyongar (born 26 June 1980 is a retired Liberian professional footballer who last played for Bengaluru FC in India's I-League.
-On 27 July 2015, he announced his retirement from competitive football.
+Johnny Menyongar (born 26 June 1980) is a Liberian former professional footballer who played as a midfielder.

-Career
+Club career

 College

 Menyongar came to the United States from his native Liberia in 1998 and played college soccer at NAIA Lindsey Wilson College, leading the team to the NAIA Division III national championship.

 United States

 Menyongar signed his first professional contract in 2000 with Minnesota Thunder after impressing at a tryout camp.
 Menyongar spent the first six seasons of his professional career with Minnesota, totaling 50 regular-season goals in addition to many playoff and Lamar Hunt U.S. Open Cup tallies.
 He helped the Thunder to the 2003 A-League championship game and scored five goals as Minnesota reached the semifinals of the 2005 Lamar Hunt U.S. Open Cup.

 In November 2005, Menyongar signed with the Rochester Raging Rhinos, where he was chosen as team MVP in 2008 and 2009.
 Prior to the 2010 season, he became the first signing for the new club NSC Minnesota Stars.